zkmopro/mopro/ark-zkey/README.md

 Hacky, but the way we generate `arkzkey` now is by running the corresponding test.

-Note that we also neeed to change the const `ZKEY_DATA` above.
+Note that we also need to change the const `ZKEY_DATA` above.

 E.g.: